pingtimeout/docker-graphite-grafana/README.md

 ### Data volumes

-Graphite data is stored at `/var/lib/graphite/storage/whisper` within the container.
-Grafana database is stored at `/usr/share/grafana/data`.
+ - Graphite data is stored at `/var/lib/graphite/storage/whisper` within the container.
+ - Graphite configuration files are stored in `/var/lib/graphite/conf/`.
+ - Grafana database is stored at `/usr/share/grafana/data`.

 If you wish to store your metrics outside the container (highly recommended) and save your Grafana dashboard configuration you can use docker's data volumes feature.

 **Note**: It may take around a minute in the first time for grafana to load because of some model migrations and initalizations, please be patient :)